-During the year ended July 31, 2010, \$2,251, representing the fair value of 18,002,857 warrants which expired in the period, was transferred from Warrants to Contributed Surplus, this amount has been excluded from the statement of cash flows.
-Included in future income tax recovery (expense), is a recovery of \$300, associated with the unexercised expiry of these warrants.
+During the year ended July 31, 2010, \$2,251, representing the fair value of 18,002,857 warrants which expired unexercised in the year, was transferred from Warrants to Contributed Surplus; this amount has been excluded from the statement of cash flows.
+Included in future income tax recovery (expense) was a recovery of \$300, associated with the unexercised expiry of these warrants.

-13. Financial Instruments
+12. Financial Instruments

 All significant financial assets, financial liabilities and equity instruments of the Company are either recognized or disclosed in the financial statements together with other information relevant for making a reasonable assessment of future cash flows, interest rate risk and credit risk.
-Cash and cash equivalents are carried at their fair value.
-Accounts payable and accrued liabilities may be less than book value in the financial statements due to the credit risk of the Company.
-Based on a market price of LIBOR plus 6%, the fair value of the loan payable at July 31, 2010 was \$4,730 (July 31, 2009 - \$6,450).
+Cash and short-term investments carried at their fair value.
+Based on a market price of LIBOR plus 6%, the fair value of the loan payable at July 31, 2011 was \$3,290 (July 31, 2010 - \$4,730).
 Other than previously mentioned there are no other differences between the carrying values and the fair values of any financial assets or liabilities.